11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Heating the room is suitable if you live in the room.
 In other locations of your home, like crawl space, connecting room, basement etc., I recommend you use a desiccant dehumidifier.
 To save you the trouble of finding it, I selected one for you.
 Click here for specifications.

-2. Dirty Blocked Filter
+2. Dirty and Blocked Dehumidifier Filter

 Air that passes through the dehumidifier is cleaned by an air filter.
 Some dehumidifiers have two filters for that purpose, one at the intake and the other at delivery/exhaust.